moorejacob2017/Yokai/README.md

 - **BASH and PYTHON Wrappers**: Capture crucial information during command and function execution with Yokai's wrappers.
 Track start and finish times, stdout, stderr, and returned values for each executed task.
 - **ExecutionScheduler**: Yokai's `ExecutionScheduler` class empowers you to create sophisticated task execution schedules.
 Define rules for daily, weekly, or special date-based execution periods, and even specify periods with unlimited execution or no execution at all.
 If a command/function is already running when time changes to a no execution time, the `ExecutionScheduler` has the `Yokai` send a `SIGSTOP` to the process, halting the execution flow.
 When time switches back to allowed execution, the Yokai will send a `SIGCONT` to let the process continue where it left off.

+### WARNING: A Note on Security
+Because the YKI is deserialized with Pickle, there is **INSECURE DESERIALIZATION**.
+Do not load YKI you do not trust.
+Also, if you are passing arguments into you're Yokai Function and aren't providing input validation, you **WILL** end up with an **OS COMMAND INJECTIONS**.
+This script is what you make of it and acts more as an extension of the capabilities of python.
+But this is not something that you should be using to prop up a prod server or just let loose to run for months at a time unchecked.
+You can do a lot with Yokai, but use it safely and responsibly.

+To quote the Python mindset, "We are all consenting adults here."

 ## How to Install
 To keep it as simple and light-weight as possible, just save the `yokai.py` to your working directory and import it into any python file you want to make a yokai in.
 That's it!